Cuba's price-performance hit: Tasting the Quintero Brevas

 Buy them individually?
 So they stay fresh

 If you only buy one or two Quintero Brevas, you should pack them well.
 Tubos or zip-lock bags with a small Boveda packet are worth their weight in gold here.
-Then store them in your humidor to preserve the aroma.
-Without cellophane or a wooden box, they can quickly lose their flavor - and that would be a real shame!
+Then store them in your humidor to preserve the flavour.
+Without cellophane or a wooden box, they can quickly lose their flavour - and that would be a real shame!

 Conclusion: Small cigar, great pleasure

-My tasting experience with three Quintero Brevas from April 2018 delighted me.
-Although they already showed an amazingly pleasant aroma after two years of storage, they only get better with more years in the humidor.
+My tasting experience with three Quintero Brevas from April 2018 has delighted me.
+Although they already had an amazingly pleasant flavour after two years of storage, they only get better with more years in the humidor.
 The slightly high draw resistance?
 Forgivable, as this could be due to the lack of maturity or my somewhat damp storage.

 And now you!